hashicorp/vault/website/source/docs/platform/k8s/helm.html.md

           disktype: ssd
         ```

   * `extraLabels` (`string`) - This value defines additional labels for server pods.
-This should be a formatted as a multi-line string.
+This should be formatted as a multi-line string.

         ```yaml
         extraLabels: |